wadewegner/Force.com-Toolkit-for-NET/README.md

 # Force.com-SDK-for-NET

-Please add all feedback - e.g. bugs, features, ideas, and so forth - as issues so that we can track them accordingly.
+*Note*: Please add all feedback - e.g. bugs, features, ideas, and so forth - as issues so that we can track them accordingly.

+## Why a Toolkit?

+Why not? =)

+More seriously, .NET developers represent a huge community and we want to make it as easy as possible for them to developer against Force.com.
+A toolkit, complete with libraries and NuGet packages, represents one of the easiest ways to get them started.

 ## NuGet Examples